cvanaret/Uno/README.md

 </div>

-Uno (Unifying Nonlinear Optimization) is a C++ library that unifies methods for solving nonlinearly constrained optimization problems of the form:
+Uno (Unifying Nonlinear Optimization) is a C++ Lagrange-Newton solver that unifies methods for solving nonlinearly constrained optimization problems of the form:

 $$
 \begin{align}